serenity-is/docs/services/built-in-behaviors.md

 ## Linking Set (Many-to-Many)

 The [LinkingSetRelationAttribute](../api/dotnet/Serenity.Net.Services/Serenity.Data.Mapping/LinkingSetRelationAttribute.md) declares a many-to-many relation backed by a link table.
-The field holds a list of item IDs (e.g. `List<int>`), and the behavior syncs the link table when the parent is saved.
+The field holds a list of item IDs (e.g. `List<int>`), and the [LinkingSetRelationBehavior](../api/dotnet/Serenity.Net.Services/Serenity.Services/LinkingSetRelationBehavior.md) syncs the link table when the parent is saved.

 The Northwind `CustomerRow` uses it for its representatives: